alecthegeek/git-workshop/Git Workshop Student Instructions.md

 ## Looking around the .git folder
 The .git folder is the "magic" directory

     cd .git
     ls -al
     tree

 There is only one .git folder at the top of the tree.

 ## Showing current Status
 Status of a repo while sitting anywhere in that repo's directory tree)

     git status

+Everything unstaged diffed to the last commit

     git diff

-everything unstaged diffed to the last commit
+Everything staged diffed to the last commit

     git diff --cached

-everything staged diffed to the last commit
+Everything unstaged and staged diffed to the last commit

     git diff HEAD
-everything unstaged and staged diffed to the last commit

 ## Adding, removing, renaming, committing
     git add <WILDCARD>
     git add <SPECIFICFILENAME>

 Interactive

     git add -i

 Interactive patch mode

     git add -p

 Remove a file from being tracked

     git rm FILENAME

 Rename a tracked file

     git mv FILENAME NEWFILENAME

 Commit changes with a message provided interactively ($GIT_EDITOR or $EDITOR)

     git commit

+Or preview what would have occurred

+    git commit --dry-run

 Commit with a message provided on the CLI

     git commit -m'Some message'

 Commit and add any modified tracked files in one unified command

     git commit -a

+# Fixing Mistakes

-## Oops!
+## Amend
-Redo a recent commit's files or comment
+Oops.
+You *just* committed something with a bad message or the wrong files.
+Redo a recent commit's file changes or comment.
+Get the file system in the state you want it before issuing this command.

     git commit --amend

-Get the file system in the state you want it before issuing this command.
+or if you missed a few files that weren't in the last commit

+    git commit -a --amend

+or if you need to remove a file that wasn't supposed to be in the commit

+    # Commit two files.
+    # Oops.
+Only meant to commit one.
+    git reset --soft HEAD^
+    # Puts files back into staged area.
+    # Edit files and/or remove one file from staging.
+    git reset HEAD file1.txt
+    # Recommit
+    git commit -a -c ORIG_HEAD

+or if you merely need to add more files or changes to the previous commit (not removing any files from the set)

+    git commit -a --amend

+## Revert
+Oops.
+You realize you made a bad commit yesterday, but it's already been shared across other Git repositories.

-Revert to a committed change (via a new commit), but don't commit
+Revert to a previous commit (via a new commit), but don't commit it until you review what's going to be in this commit.
+This is similar to a banking transaction in which you fix the old error by a new journal entry, not deleting the mistaken one.
+This leaves an audit trail.

     git revert -n

+Revert is the better choice in the situation where the previous changes have been pushed to another repository.
+If they have, `amend` is a bad idea; you are re-writing history.
+Your remote repository may subsequently deny your amended push if the original was previously pushed.

+# Branches

 ## Branching
 Show local branch names